refmitchell/pathfinder/README.md

 `$: conda activate pathfinder`

-You need to install Matplotlib, Numpy, JupyterLab, and PyYAML to use the tool.
+You need to install Matplotlib, Numpy, JupyterLab, IPyWidgets and PyYAML to use the tool.
 These can be installed with:

-`$: conda install numpy matplotlib jupyterlab pyyaml`
+`$: conda install numpy matplotlib jupyterlab pyyaml ipywidgets`

 Once the libraries are installed, you can run the application from INSTALL_DIR/pathfinder with:

 `$: jupyter notebook`

-The notebook should explain the rest!
+There are two notebooks: 'General' and 'Wind and Light'.
+The former is for general usage the latter is a simplified version which allows configuration of one wind cue and one light cue.
+See each for detailed information.

 You can deactivate the virtual environment with: